lunemec/nanny/README.md

 ```

 ## Monitoring nanny
-You can use another nanny to monitor nanny, or create monitored nanny-pair.
+You can use one Nanny to monitor another Nanny or create a monitored Nanny-pair.

 Run 1st nanny, on port 8080 that will use nanny at port 9090 as its monitor:
 ```bash